owncloud/calendar/issue_template.md

 ```
 If you have access to your command line run e.g.:
 sudo -u www-data php occ config:list system
-from within your server installation folder
+from within your instance installation folder

 or